IBM/mini-era/README.md

 ### The CV Dictionary Format

 This version of the Mini-ERA does not use or require a CV CNN Dictionary file.
 Note that this may change as we move forward, but currently the dictionary functionality is incorporated into the Python CV CNN kernel code.

+### The H264 Dictionary Format

+This version of the Mini-ERA does not use or require an H264 Dictionary file (yet).
+There is provision in place to utilize one in the future.

 ## More Details, Additional Utilities, etc.